yahoojp-marketing/sponsored-search-api-documents/docs/en/bestpractice/autoinsert_data.md

                     </td>
                 </tr>
 </table>
-*CampaignId and AdGroupId are to set the data on the specific campaign and ad group ID.
+*Setting CampaignId and AdGroupId will enable to specify campaign and ad group to be used for the data line.
 Cbr> Can leave the setting blank, if specifying is not necessary.

 #### 1. Adding FeedFolder